m-kupiec/compendium-javascript/README.md

 ### 💠 Lexical Environment

-Every running scope (global, block, function) has its associated lexical environment (internal hidden object) which consists of:
+Every running scope (global, block, function) has its associated lexical environment (theoretical object existing in the specification) which consists of:
 - `Environment Record` object: stores local variables, `this`, and local function declarations as its properties
 - Reference to the outer lexical environment